Paycheck Protection Program Loans Under the CARES Act

-On March 27, 2020, President Trump signed the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), the federal emergency relief law designed to provide partial relief from some of the impacts of the COVID-19 pandemic.
+On March 27, 2020, President Donald Trump signed the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), the federal emergency relief law designed to provide partial relief from some of the impacts of the COVID-19 pandemic.

 A significant part of the CARES Act is a new $349 billion Paycheck Protection Program loan program (PPP loan) under the U.S. Small Business Administration (SBA).

 Purpose of PPP Loans

 The purpose of the PPP loan program is to keep American workers in small businesses paid and employed.
 Many of the structural elements of the loan program are tied to business payrolls and numbers of employees retained on business payrolls.
 The prime benefit to qualifying small businesses under the PPP loan program is that a PPP loan can fund payroll and other qualified business expenses (including rent, mortgage and utilities) for an eight-week period, and that PPM loan can be subject to total loan forgiveness.
 This is a potentially tremendous benefit to small businesses trying to keep their doors open and their employees paid.

 Highlights of the PPP loan program are set forth below.

 Eligible borrowers under the PPP loan program are:

 - Any “small business concern” currently eligible to participate in SBA Section 7(a) loans,

 - Other business concerns that have fewer than 500 employees (or size standard in number of employees established by the SBA for the industry in which the entity operates), and

 - Individuals who operate as sole proprietorships or independent contractors.